What employers really want

 Working with other people and co-operation skills are also a must for most jobs along with being able to meet deadlines and punctuality.

 These skills aren’t enough to land you a job but they’re a good starting point which most employers value above specific technical knowledge and skills associated with previous work experience.

 What do you have to offer to an employee?

 The second most important thing is to work out what you have to offer, and what you need to improve.

 Your CV should list the main skills and qualifications you’ve achieved but you’ll also need to be able to recognise any weaknesses.

-Job adverts will list specific requirements, so be sure to bring these up in an interview.
+Job adverts will list specific requirements, so you'll need to explain how you meet them in your application and in an interview.
 These are also a good tool for working out where your skillset might be lacking.
 There is no point applying for something you’re not qualified for but you could consider some extra training.